St. Peter’s Basilica — History & Visiting Tips

 St. Peter’s Basilica

-- Michelangelo’s masterpieces in St. Peter’s Basilica include the stunning Pietà, a marble sculpture showcasing his early genius, and the world-famous Sistine Chapel ceiling frescoes, which took four years to complete and depict powerful biblical scenes that attract millions of visitors each year.
+• Michelangelo’s masterpieces: the stunning Pietà and the world-famous Sistine Chapel ceiling frescoes.
+These frescoes took four years to complete and depict powerful biblical scenes that attract millions of visitors each year.

-- Bernini’s Baldachin (Baldacchino) is made primarily of gilded bronze.
-It was crafted between 1623 and 1634 and stands over the high altar of St. Peter’s Basilica.
-The bronze was famously taken from the Pantheon’s portico to create this monumental canopy, which is a masterpiece of Baroque sculpture and architecture.
+• Bernini’s Baldachin (Baldacchino): crafted primarily of gilded bronze between 1623 and 1634.
+Interestingly, the bronze was taken from the Pantheon’s portico to create this monumental canopy, a masterpiece of Baroque sculpture and architecture.

 The Pantheon is one of the many highlights included in our Free City Tour — Book your spot here and join us for an unforgettable experience.